Keauhou Place

 No analysis available

-The listings repeatedly mention surfboard storage as an amenity.
-This is direct, explicit evidence that the building provides surfboard storage facilities.
+The remarks repeatedly and explicitly mention surfboard storage, often paired with bike storage.
+This is clear evidence that the building offers surfboard storage facilities.

 No analysis available